Skip to main content

 ),

-To create and collect all the database sessions, create an init_sessions function which will store all the database sessions in a dictionary.
+To create and collect all the database sessions, create an init_sessions function which will store all the database sessions in a dictionary as a singleton.

 You can then access a particular database session using database_sessions[bind].